 When a torsion garage door spring breaks, your door becomes significantly heavier, which puts more stress on your motor.
 But in most cases, the homeowner can see the broken spring and call for help.
 With the Torquemaster system, your springs hide inside the tube, and you may not even realize you’re having an issue until either your opener gives up or the middle bracket snaps, leaving you with a hole in the top garage door panel.

-The fourth and final issue I would like to mention is the type of metal that's used for their retainer and bottom brackets.
-Customers that have water accumulation under the door experiencing huge rust issues across the bottom section of their garage door.
+The fourth and final issue I would like to mention is the type of metal used for their retainer and bottom brackets.
+Customers with water accumulation under the door experience huge rust issues across the bottom section of their garage door.
 We had clients asking us to replace their garage door after three years only, which is a laughable performance for a product that is not that cheap.

 The bottom line is, in years of dealing with different garage door brands, we haven’t seen a single model from this brand that would perform well in our region.
 However, if you reside in a warm and dry climate, this might be a good fit for your property.